 This was cold weather.
 Cruises to Antarctica occur during its summer time.
 But summer time is still pretty cold – we had warm weather, all of about 32-36F, just above freezing.
 We hit snow flurries on a number of days.
 And wind.
 Howling wind.
 Blow you over trying to stand still wind.
 Not the best place for those who worry about bad hair days.
 And you wore hats frequently while outside.
 Drying your hair before going out was a good idea.
 We did not get a lot of sun but the weather and air were very drying.

 Because of this cold and wind you needed to consider a few things.
 If you come from a cold climate you may be used to caring for your skin in these dry, cold, windy, harsh conditions.
 For the rest of us, it was a good test of how good your skin care was.
 I got by, but I can’t say I had enough.
 After bathing (and even if I didn’t bathe) I used – body lotion on my body, on my face – face oil, thick moisturizer, sunscreen.
 We didn’t really see a lot of sun, but since sunscreen tends to be oily, I used it as just another layer of protection.
+Since I tend toward dry skin, I took the thickest products I had at home.
 I did see a few people with red, dry, scaly wind burned faces.
 Oh, and my hands dried out terribly.

 What I used for my face was okay.
 I could have done better, probably should have.
 I thought I was prepared, but now I know I should have done more.
 But I didn’t get wind burned so I guess I did good enough, not great but good enough.